-However, the 90th minute being considerably longer than any ordinary minute isn’t the only contributor to the excessive number of goals scored during stoppage time.
+However, the lengthiness of the 90th “minute” isn’t the only contributor to the excessive number of late goals.

 How the scoring chances increases towards the end of a half

 In the EPL, the goal ratio between the 30th and the 45th minute is 70 % higher than the goal ratio between the first and the 15th minute, and during the first rounds of EURO 2016, nearly 1/3 of all goals were scored in the dying minutes of the match.

 A number of factors contribute to late goals being more frequent in real football: Psychology and fatigue imply that players make more mistakes.
 Many teams apply different tactics during the last minutes of a match.

-I think it’s reasonable to assume that FUT is subject to the same effects.
+I see no reason to assume that FUT is fundamentally different.
 After all, all the needed ingredients are present:

 - Humans, who are able to become nervous or mentally fatigued.